TheTechOddBug/lon-mirror/README.md

 The strongest correct claim at this stage is:

-OMNIA is a structural stability measurement engine with validated transition classification, bounded regime memory, and chaos refusal within the tested perimeter.
+OMNIA is a structural stability measurement engine with validated transition classification, bounded regime memory, chaos refusal, and a first operational structural compatibility unit between states within the tested perimeter.

 It is not a universal intelligence layer.
 It is not a semantic reasoner.